 On two recent month-long wilderness canoe trips to Alaska and the Northwest Territories of Canada, as well as on numerous shorter ski mountaineering and hiking trips in the Cascades and the Rockies, the inReach has worked flawlessly in transmitting pre-programmed and customized texts to family and friends monitoring our progress.

 On one of those long canoe trips, our group of four Wenatcheeites discovered at the eleventh hour that our return flight had been cancelled.
 We were able to communicate with family, ask that new flights be booked, and receive confirmation of the new bookings – all while we were on a remote river in the Canadian Arctic.
 Without this communication tool, we would have wasted a few days resolving the problem in a small Arctic village at the end of the trip.
 Whew, big bugaboo sidestepped.

 The weather information available to owners of the inReach and based on the unit’s location proved to be extremely useful and surprisingly accurate.
 Knowledge of oncoming storms, fair weather to come, expected wind strengths, and prevailing wind directions all assisted our decision making.
 On quite a few occasions, this weather information has helped us decide when we should hustle to make miles and when we should sit tight.

 Finally, the inReach Explorer handles most GPS functions.
 In the field you can take waypoints, establish tracks, and follow routes.
 You can preload waypoints established at home on mapping software and use the inReach to find those waypoints in the field.
-The older DeLorme Explorer unit I purchased is not as versatile as a dedicated, high-end GPS unit, but it’s good enough that my Garmin eTrex 30 stays at home if I’m taking the inReach with me.
+The older DeLorme Explorer unit I purchased is not as versatile as a dedicated, high-end GPS unit, but it’s good enough that my Garmin eTrex 30 usually stays at home if I’m taking the inReach with me.